k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - If you wish to use the PostgreSQL DB as Fabric's system DB, do the following:
     - Open the Fabric’s config.ini file and edit the [system_db] section’s attributes including the SYSTEM_DB_DATABASE attribute to be aligned with the POSTGRESQL_ADMIN DB interface.

+#### TDMB_SCHEMA Global

+- This Global hold the TDM DB schema name.
+By default it is populated with **public**.
+Edit it if you wish to create a different schema than 'public' for the TDM DB.
+- Always restart Fabric after updating this Global.

 ### Shared Functions